 Even though children tend to have milder coronavirus cases, Landon said infections in children are following the same trend lines as adults in delta variant hot spots: States with large outbreaks are seeing more infections in children.

+But covid-19 is not the only concern.
 Experts also advise common-sense precautions to prevent all respiratory illnesses.

 “We still pay attention to hand-washing — sing that ‘Happy Birthday’ song twice — we still pay attention to masking and the fit of the mask,” Ezell said.